tsipkens/atems/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![Version](https://img.shields.io/badge/Version-0.4+-blue.svg)]()

-This program contains several methods of characterizing aggregates from TEM images for image analysis at the University of British Columbia (UBC).
+This program contains Matlab code for several methods of characterizing soot aggregates in TEM images.
 This includes methods for evaluating the aggregate projected area, perimeter, and primary particle diameter.

-The software contains MATLAB code designed to compare multiple methods of analyzing TEM images of aggregates.
-These include the pair correlation method (PCM), Kook, and manual methods.
+Methods include Otsu thresholding, the pair correlation method (PCM), Hough circle transform (following [Kook](kook)), and tools to aid in manual analysis.
 The program is primarily composed of two packages:

-1. +agg, which performs aggregate-level segmentation to output a binary image, and
+1. +agg - which performs aggregate-level segmentation to output a binary image, and

-2. +pp, which determines the primarily particle detection.
+2. +pp - which determines the primarily particle.

 ## 1. Data structures